Skip to main content

 Follow these steps:

-1. Choose one of the methods below.
+1. Choose 1 of the methods shown below.

 2. Press inward towards your chest wall, counting slowly to 50.
 Pressure should be steady and firm, but gentle enough to avoid pain.